julien-f/pixie/README.markdown

 # Repository creation.

-The `build` script is used to build all the packages and to create the repository.
+The `pixie build` command is used to build all the packages and to create the repository.

 For instance, if you want to make your packages available throught a web server:

-	export REPOSITORY=/var/www/repository
+	REPOSITORY=/var/www/repository
-	./build recipes/*
+	pixie build "$REPOSITORY" recipes/*
-	./refresh
+	pixie refresh "$REPOSITORY"

 # APT configuration.